mimutiah/berang-berang/README.md

 <b>Model Training</b>: Train the predictive model using the training dataset.

-<b>Evaluation</b>: Assess the model's performance on the test dataset using metrics like Accuracy, Precision, Recall, and AUC-ROC.
+<b>Evaluation</b>: Assess the model's performance on the test dataset.